kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 ## Getting started with Vagrant

+Running kubernetes with Vagrant (and VirtualBox) is an easy way to run/test/develop on your local machine (Linux, Mac OS X).

 ### Prerequisites
 1. Install latest version >= 1.6.2 of vagrant from http://www.vagrantup.com/downloads.html
 2. Install latest version of Virtual Box from https://www.virtualbox.org/wiki/Downloads
-3. Install the `net-tools` package for your distribution for VirtualBox's private networks.
 4. Get or build a [binary release](binary_release.md)

 ### Setup

 By default, the Vagrant setup will create a single kubernetes-master and 1 kubernetes-minion.
-Each VM will take 512 MB, so make sure you have at least 2 GB of free memory.
+Each VM will take 1 GB, so make sure you have at least 2GB to 4GB of free memory (plus appropriate free disk space).
 To start your local cluster, open a shell and run:

 ```
 cd kubernetes